Camping: List of common equipment

-Much of the remaining needed camping equipment is commonly available in the home, including: dishes, pots, and pans; however, many people opt not to use their home items, but instead utilize equipment better tailored for camping.
-These amenities include heavy plastic tableware and salt and pepper shakers with tops that close in order to shelter the shakers from rain.
+Much of the remaining needed camping equipment is commonly available in the home, including dishes, pots, and pans; however, many people opt not to use their home items but instead utilize equipment better tailored for camping.
+These amenities include heavy plastic tableware and salt and pepper shakers with tops that close to shelter the shakers from rain.
 Old kitchen gear purchased from thrift stores or garage sales may also be used in place of home items as an alternative to buying specialized (and more expensive) camping equipment.
 Backpackers use lightweight and portable equipment.

 Campgrounds and commercial campsites

 Campers span a broad range of age, ability, and ruggedness, and campsites are designed in many ways as well.
-Many campgrounds have sites with facilities such as fire rings, barbecue grills, utilities, shared bathrooms and laundry, as well as access to nearby recreational facilities, however, not all campsites have similar levels of development.
-Campsites can range from a patch of dirt, to a level, paved pad with sewer and electricity with many public and private campgrounds also offering cabin options.
+Many campgrounds have sites with facilities such as fire rings, barbecue grills, utilities, shared bathrooms, and laundry, as well as access to nearby recreational facilities, however, not all campsites have similar levels of development.
+Campsites can range from a patch of dirt to a level, paved pad with sewer and electricity with many public and private campgrounds also offering cabin options.
 (For more information on facilities, see the campsite and RV park articles.)

 Other vehicles used for camping include motorcycles, touring bicycles, boats, canoes, pack animals, and even bush planes; although backpacking on foot is a popular alternative.

 Tent camping sites often cost less than campsites with full amenities, and most allow direct access by car.
-Some "walk-in" sites lie a short walk away from the nearest road, but do not require full backpacking equipment.
+Some "walk-in" sites lie a short walk away from the nearest road but do not require full backpacking equipment.
 Those who seek a rugged experience in the outdoors prefer to camp with only tents, or with no shelter at all ("under the stars").